 Context is crucial.
 Natural or synthetic, any substance can be noxious, depending on many factors, such as the target species.
 Cocoa, for example, can be safely eaten by people, but its theobromine content makes it potentially lethal to dogs.
 Conjugated linoleic acid (CLA) causes fatty liver in mice, but not in humans.
 This is important to keep in mind because animal studies are often cited to “prove” that a substance is harmful to humans.

 Dosage is another factor to consider.
 Even water can kill you if you drink too much over too short a period of time, since it lowers the concentration of electrolytes needed for muscles (including the heart) to function.
 Likewise, those same electrolytes the heart needs to keep beating aren’t always your friends.
-Many people know that a high sodium intake is linked to high blood pressure, but what about potassium?
 In the United States, the recommended daily allowance (RDA) for adults is 4.7 grams.
 When this much potassium is consumed through food, it is digested for hours, making it not only safe, but healthful.
 However, just one gram of pure potassium taken on an empty stomach, with or without water, can have adverse health effects, which is why multivitamins and sports drinks are limited to 99 milligrams (0.099 grams).

 But surely some substances are always bad for you?
 Tobacco, for instance, or alcohol?
 The answer is yes.
 For tobacco.
 But alcohol isn’t an unmitigated evil.
 While overconsumption can lead to cirrhosis and an increased risk of cancer, small amounts may provide modest health benefits (some protection against coronary heart disease).